keldian/StarrTrakt/README.md

-A Python script to sync your Starr PVR libraries with a Trakt.tv watchlist, to be used as a notification custom script alongside the native Trakt Connection.
+A Python script to sync your libraries with a Trakt.tv watchlist, to be used as a custom script in Radarr and Sonarr's _Connect_ alongside the native Trakt connection.

-When a title is added to a library, this will also add it to your Trakt Watchlist.
-When a title is imported, this will remove it from your Trakt Watchlist and the native Trakt connection will add it to your Trakt collection.
+Similar to how the native connection syncs titles to your Trakt collection, this will sync wanted titles to your Trakt watchlist until they are imported.

-## Features
+### Features

 - Automatic Trakt.tv authentication with PIN-based setup
 - Token refresh handling
 - Detailed logging

-## Setup
+### Setup

 1. Clone this repository in a location accessible to your PVRs: